Terrifying Creatures of the Galapagos. Happy Halloween ?

 Which Galapagos creatures are lurking in the dark, instilling terror?
 This spooky Halloween special examines the creatures that will give you the shivers!

 There are a million adorable creates in the Galapagos.
-But with Halloween right around the corner, it’s time to think about some of the more sinister and terrifying creatures of the Galapagos.
-Here are nine creepy-crawlies in this isolated park that you wouldn’t want to be stuck in a dark cave with.
+But with Halloween right around the corner, it’s time to show off some of the sinister and terrifying creatures of the Galapagos.
+Scroll on to find some creepy-crawlies in this isolated park that you definitely wouldn’t want as company in a haunted cave!

 Imagine having a nice relaxing nap on the beach, and then waking up to this gang of snakes surrounding you.
-These Galapagos serpents have evolved to be experts at picking up movement.
-The iguana in this scene is like the victim in a horror film hiding in the closet and holdest her breathe, trying not to move an inch!
+These Galapagos serpents have evolved into experts at picking up movement.
+The iguana in this scene is like the victim in a horror film hiding in the closet and holdest their breath, trying not to move an inch!

 A Fear of snakes is one of the most prevalent phobias in existence.
 But why?
 Scientists have shown that it is an evolutionary adaptation.
 Early Homo sapiens that did not quickly learn to avoid and fear snakes would be less likely to survive and pass on genes!
 For those that want to visit the Galapagos, don’t fret.
 These snakes don’t have humans on the menu and you will not be visiting this area!